 In branding, it is essential to get your brand image in front of as many people as possible.
 With video, it often doesn’t matter if they actually watch the full video.
 In many cases, exposure is enough to alter perceptions and achieve “top of the mind” status.
 This is why video embedding is important.

 Embedding is one of those features that should be included with every OVP on every plan, but it isn’t.
 Make sure your chosen OVP supports embedding before signing up for that service.

 Finally, let’s mention security features.
 In pure branding, video security may not be the most important consideration.
 In fact, if people copy and pirate your video, it may actually help you!
 But we are dealing with the real world of contracts and lawyers.
 Therefore, maintaining control over your video content is important.

 Most OVPs offer security features to maintain data integrity and security.
 These can include HTTPS for video delivery and payments, domain and geographic restrictions to deter pirates, and tokenized security to ensure content that is copied to unauthorized sites is disabled as quickly as possible.

-OVPs such as Wistia offer great video on-demand features for editing and customizing content, but don’t offer a live OTT streaming solution.
+OVPs such as Wistia offers great video-on-demand features for editing and customizing content, but don’t offer a live OTT streaming solution.
 This can be a deal-breaker for many brands looking to diversify into one of the hottest new corners of content and brand marketing.

 Building brand awareness with video is a great method.
-Hopefully this article has helped you understand how this process can work, and helped you with the considerations you need to make when choosing an OVP.
+Hopefully, this article has helped you understand how this process can work, and help you with the considerations you need to make when choosing an OVP.
 If you need more help with that process, check out our 2019 comparison of online video platforms.
 Thanks for reading, and good luck with your live streams!